laurahspencer/LabNotebook/_posts/2020-04-23-Oly-RNA-QuantSeq-Data.md

 ![image](https://user-images.githubusercontent.com/17264765/80173099-a30e2c80-85a3-11ea-8bb4-ef5ce2bf7fc9.png)

+### Set up Globus personal endpoint on Ostrich, download data

+I tried to upload the data from my external hard drive to Owl/Nightengales, but it took forever (upload speed from my house is bubkiss).
+So, I remoted in to Ostrich using Mac's Screen Sharing option, set Ostrich up as a personal endpoint on Globus, and downloaded the data to Ostrich.

-### Mount Owl, transfer files to Nightengales
+### Mount Owl, transfer files from Ostrich to Nightengales

-I mounted Owl on my computer using Finder --> Go --> Connect to Server.
-I entered owl's address (afp://owl.fish.washington.edu), then my username and pw.
+I mounted Owl on Ostrich using Finder --> Go --> Connect to Server.
+I entered owl's IP address, then my username and pw.

 I then used `rsync` to transfer the files from my external hard drive to Owl, using the following settings:

-`rsync --archive --progress --verbose /Volumes/Peach\ Backup/QuantSeq-04-21-2020 /Volumes/web/nightingales/O_lurida`
+`rsync --archive --progress --verbose /Users/lhs3/Documents/2020-04-21_QuantSeq-data /Volumes/web-1/nightingales/O_lurida`

 Updated readme file in the O_lurida folder on Nightengales, and updated the [Nightengales GoogleSheet](https://docs.google.com/spreadsheets/d/1_XqIOPVHSBVGscnjzDSWUeRL7HUHXfaHxVzec-I-8Xk/edit)